Snownee/Lychee/original_docs/post-action.md

 ### Prevent Default Behavior

 Prevents default behavior and do nothing.
-The defaultbehaviors are explained on the recipes page.
+The default behaviors are explained on the recipes page.

 !!! note "Format"